Iowa flood of 2008: Columbus Junction, Columbus City and Fredonia

-Columbus Junction, Columbus City and Fredonia are all quite close to each other, at the confluence of the Cedar River and the Iowa River.
-Columbus Junction is located on the south bank of the Iowa.
-Columbus City is just south of Columbus Junction.
-Fredonia is on the north bank very close to the confluence of the rivers.
+Columbus Junction, Columbus City and Fredonia are close to each other at the confluence of the Cedar River and the Iowa River.
+Columbus Junction is located on the south bank of the Iowa river, of which Columbus City is to the south of.
+Fredonia is located on the north bank of the Iowa river.

-Early attempts at sandbagging in Columbus Junction were abandoned Saturday, June 14 when it was realized such efforts would be futile.
-Resources were then diverted to Oskaloosa, on the Skunk River.
+Early attempts at sandbagging in Columbus Junction were abandoned Saturday, June 14.
+Resources were then diverted to Oskaloosa on the Skunk River.

 Fredonia and parts of Columbus Junction and Columbus City were evacuated.
 Residents were allowed to return on June 16.
-Columbus Junction and Columbus City have water again, but were under a boil order.
+Columbus Junction and Columbus City regained water, but were under a boil order.

-Governor Chet Culver was flown into the area by Blackhawk helicopter on June 16.
+Governor Chet Culver was flown into the area by Blackhawk helicopter on June 16, 2008.
 Louisa County received a presidential disaster declaration.

 Tipton

 Tipton is the seat of Cedar County.
-The county is reported to have had some damage, and the county was declared a presidential disaster area.
+The county was reported to have had some damage and was declared a presidential disaster area.

 Skunk River

 Colfax

 Colfax is located east of northeastern Des Moines.
-By June 9, the South Skunk had risen sufficiently to start sandbagging.
+By June 9, the South Skunk river had risen sufficiently to start sandbagging.

-U.S. Highway 61 was closed off 5 mi south of Burlington due to the rising waters blocking off the road.
+U.S. Highway 61 was closed off for 5 mi south of Burlington due to the rising waters blocking off the road.

 Oskaloosa

-Oskaloosa is located between the South Skunk River and the Des Moines River just downstream from Lake Red Rock.
+Oskaloosa is located between the South Skunk River and the Des Moines River downstream from Lake Red Rock.
 National Guardsmen who had been designated for Columbus Junction were sent to Oskaloosa.
-Around 7 a.m. on Thursday June 12 sandbagging began in an effort to save the city's water plant.
-The sandbagging continued until noon when they were allowed to stop.
-Later in the day the Army Corps of Engineers ordered that they continue sandbagging.
-The sandbagging started up around 5 pm and continued late into the night.
-Musco Sports Lighting sent a portable lighting truck to help the volunteers see at overnight.
-The sandbagging continued until about noon on Friday June 13 when the sandbagging was allowed to cease.
-The frantic sandbagging saved the city's water plant.
+Around 7 a.m. on Thursday June 12, sandbagging began in an effort to save the city's water plant, which continued until noon.
+The Army Corps of Engineers later ordered that sandbagging must resume, starting up around 5 pm and continuing late into the night.
+Musco Sports Lighting sent a portable lighting truck to help the volunteers see overnight.
+The sandbagging continued until about noon on Friday June 13 when it was allowed to cease.
+This sandbagging had saved the city's water plant.

 Des Moines River

 Des Moines

-In Des Moines a levee breach flooded the Birdland Park neighborhood north of downtown.
+In Des Moines, a levee breach flooded the Birdland Park neighborhood, north of downtown.
 The river was past its crest by Friday, June 13, but advisories were still in effect.

 In the morning hours of June 13, the Army Corps of Engineers called for a complete evacuation of a 100-year flood zone in downtown Des Moines, but the data used to call the evacuation turned out to be false because of a faulty water flow rate sensor.
 Residents returned to their homes by the end of the day.